-Christian has over two years of experience with hydraulic and hydrologic modeling, drafting grading plans and construction drawings, surveying, and preparing permitting submittal documents related to erosion control and stormwater management plans.
+Christian has over three years of experience with hydraulic and hydrologic modeling, drafting grading plans and construction drawings, surveying, and preparing permitting submittal documents related to erosion control and stormwater management plans.
 Before joining MARS in 2013, Christian worked as a technician in the lab of Dr. Rebecca Larson at UW Madison conducting monitoring and analyses related to anaerobic digestion and agricultural runoff studies.
 Christian is passionate about sound engineering design and implementation and is enthusiastic to utilize cutting-edge methods to solve complex water resources problems.

 In his spare time, Christian enjoys playing bass guitar in several local rock groups and enjoys outdoor activities such as hiking, biking, canoeing, and kayaking.